|

 Mexico

 The islands of the Sea of Cortez contain striking natural beauty in a dramatic setting formed by rugged islands with high cliffs and sandy beaches, which contrast with the brilliant reflection from the desert and the surrounding turquoise waters.
 The area is a UNESCO World Heritage Site and offers the perfect blend of Baja kayaking, hiking and snorkeling.
 Abundant wildlife, massive whales, sunny weather and warm, crystalline waters make the Sea of Cortez in Loreto Bay National Marine Park one of the best winter sea kayaking and whale watching destinations in North America.
-NOTE: First and last days for any Baja tour are arrival and departure days.

 Imagine sea kayaking Baja in the warm, clear waters of Loreto Bay National Marine Park in Mexico's Sea of Cortez, paddling along a spectacular section of coastline and exploring desert islands which pierce the tranquil waters.
 The towering volcanic escarpments of the Sierra Giganta Mountains rising out of the sea create your backdrop.
 Red-hued desert colors, azure blue water and magical land formations give this area great aesthetic and photographic appeal.

 These waters offer exceptional opportunities for viewing dolphins, sea lions and whales in the wild.
 High-flying frigate birds, blue-footed boobies and squadrons of pelicans are your companions as you kayak past manta rays and brightly colored fish.
+The warm, crystalline waters of the Sea of Cortez host a breathtaking array of tropical fish - perfect for snorkeling.

 Each winter endangered blue whales more than five times as long as your sea kayak migrate to these waters looking for tasty crustaceans.
 Encountering the largest animal on earth is a thrilling experience.
 Fin, Humpback and Sei whales also frequent the area.